 Essays will be judged by an international jury and the winners will be invited to present their papers at a special award ceremony in Vaduz, Principality of Liechtenstein.
 First Prize: €4,000 – Second Prize: €3,000 – Third Prize: €2,000.
 See a list of topics of previous Vernon Smith Prize essay competitions here:

 12th Vernon Smith Prize (2019): When the People fear their Government, there is Tyranny.
-When the Government fears the People,
+When the Government fears the People, there is Liberty

 11th Vernon Smith Prize (2018): Obscured by Fake News: The Politics, Morals, and Limits of Genetic Engineering

 10th Vernon Smith Prize (2017): Does Tolerance become a crime when applied to evil?

 9th Vernon Smith Prize (2016): Direct Democracy versus Representative Democracy.
 Cost and Benefits for the Citizenry!

 8th Vernon Smith Prize (2015): Edward J. Snowden – Hero or Villian?

 7th Vernon Smith Prize (2014): Trusting politicians with our money is like leaving a cat in charge of a cream jug.

 6th Vernon Smith Prize (2013): Public Debt?
 Cheat the Citizen!